fer-osorio/cipher-fortis/README.md

 AES (Advance Encryption Standard) implementation in C++, applied to the encryption of BMP images and text files.

-Questions and commnets are welcome at aosorios1502@alumno.ipn.mx and alexis.fernando.osorio.sarabio@gmail.com.
+Mail me at aosorios1502@alumno.ipn.mx and alexis.fernando.osorio.sarabio@gmail.com for questions and comments.

 #  Overview

-Implementation of symmetric block cipher AES (published by [NIST](https://www.nist.gov/)) in a namespace called AES.
+Implementation of symmetric block cipher AES (published by [NIST](https://www.nist.gov/)) in a name space called AES.
 Specification of this standard can be found [here](https://www.nist.gov/publications/advanced-encryption-standard-aes-0).
-Then, AES class, together with other structrures, is used to encrypt Text files and BMP images.
+Then, AES class, together with other structures, is used to encrypt Text files and BMP images.

 At the moment of writing this README, the supported operation modes are: